 For our purposes, a clade is a structural entity composed of identically-labeled cells related by descent.
 Our data also suggest that cells within a clade may also exhibit multiple transcriptional states (Fig. 4) as well as multiple genetic subpopulations (Fig. 5), two additional sources of heterogeneity.
-This key issue is what distinguishes our series of experiments from those previously reported.
+This key issue distinguishes our series of experiments from those previously reported.
 Within individual clades there are multiple transcriptional states (perhaps related to differentiation, adaptation to UV exposure, or cancer-related pathways) and multiple genetic subpopulations.
-We are capable of resolving these multiple levels of cell-to-cell relatedness and cell-to-cell communication so critically important for the understanding of progression to carcinoma.
+We can resolve these multiple levels of cell-to-cell relatedness and cell-to-cell communication so critically important for the understanding of progression to carcinoma.

 INNOVATION The fundamental questions of cancer initiation addressed here can only be answered by model systems that permit real-time assessment of clonal dynamics, single cell interrogation, and in-vivo manipulation of clonal competition.
 Therefore, we propose that there are points of both conceptual and experimental novelty.